Raise your hand if you make a list of New Year’s resolutions to accomplish every year. (Go, you!)

 9. Eat Better Carbs

-Replace refined carbs with whole-grain versions: Whole grains have more protein and fiber so your body takes longer to digest them; you’ll fuller faster — and for longer.
+Replace refined carbs with whole-grain versions: Whole grains have more protein and fiber so your body takes longer to digest them; you’ll get fuller faster — and for longer.

 Other carb-swap ideas: